Amphetamine Abuse and Addiction

 - Benzedrine, a prescription drug distributed to troops as far back as 1942

-In the US and South East Asia, methamphetamine abuse is currently more prevalent.
+In the United States and Southeast Asia, methamphetamine abuse is currently more prevalent.
 Amphetamine was a popular drug of abuse in the U.S. in the 1960s and 1970s but then fell from favor.
-Currently, amphetamines are a far more popular drug of abuse outside the US.
+Currently, amphetamines are a far more popular drug of abuse outside the U.S.

 Amphetamine’s Back Story